 Nothing brightens an exterior like some beautiful blooms.
 Raised planters and pots filled with annuals, herbs, low-water succulents, or even container-friendly edibles make for a cheerful, fragrant, and movable addition to any home’s exterior (they also require less work than permanent landscaping changes).
 Consider adding a container garden to brighten your front or back porch or entryway, alongside a driveway, or next to any other pathways that could use brightening.

-To make your home’s inside match its outside, find out how to defeat dust and clean the green way.
 A beautiful home doesn’t have to cost you an arm and a leg, and neither does the right homeowners coverage.
 Get a quote today to see how much you could save.